Care at Orlando Health Arnold Palmer Hospital for Children

 Your Sanctuary for Hope and Healing

-When your family chooses to receive care at Arnold Palmer Hospital, you have access to an award-winning children’s medical center with more than 20 pediatric specialties.
+When your family chooses to receive care at Orlando Health Arnold Palmer Hospital for Children, you have access to award-winning children’s care in more than 30 pediatric specialties.
 In addition, you have the advantage of The Bert Martin’s Champions for Children Emergency Department and Trauma Center, which is the area’s only Level One ED and Trauma Center.

 As soon as you step foot inside the hospital, you’ll see an environment designed to encourage healing for kids of all ages.
 Each child’s room is considered a safe place where parents may stay with their child.